Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

         //Calling OpenAsync will allow the user access to what is available in the app and will not require user credentials again.
         //If you wanted to force the user to sign in again you can use the following:
         //var consentResult = await Windows.Security.Credentials.UI.UserConsentVerifier.RequestVerificationAsync(account.Username);
-        //This will ask for the either the password of the currently signed in Microsoft Account or the PIN used for Microsoft Passport.
+        //This will ask for the either the password of the currently signed in Microsoft Account or the PIN used for Windows Hello.

         if (openKeyResult.Status == KeyCredentialStatus.Success)
         {